 Big Talk From Small Libraries is broadcast online using the GoTo Webinar online meeting service.
 GoTo Webinar works on Windows, Mac, Google Chrome OS, Linux, iOS and Android devices.
 Please see the NLC Online Sessions webpage for detailed information about GoTo Webinar, including system requirements and firewall configuration.
 NOTE: GoTo Webinar login instructions are e-mailed to registered attendees the day before the conference.

-Recordings: All sessions are recorded and posted to the Previous Conferences page as soon as possible after the event.
+Recordings: Unless otherwise noted, sessions are recorded and posted to the Previous Conferences page as soon as possible after the event.
 You do not need to register for the conference to access the recordings.

 This conference is organized and hosted by Christa Porter of the Nebraska Library Commission and is sponsored by the Association for Rural & Small Libraries (ARSL) and the Nebraska Library Commission.